vtex-apps/phone-field/docs/README.md

 `value: string`

-The phone field value, can include the country calling code.
+The phone field value.
+Can include the country calling code.
 E.g.: `+15554567038`, `+55999998888`

 ##### PhoneField onChange

 `onChange: (data: { value: string; isValid: boolean }) => void`

 Callback to trigger the change of phone value.
-Can be triggered by either typing on the text field or changing the country from the listbox.
+Can be triggered by either typing on the text field or by changing the country from the listbox.

 ##### PhoneField defaultCountry

 `defaultCountry?: string`

 The default country to show in the listbox.
-Used only when the phone number passed in `value` doesn't have a country calling code.
+Used only when the phone number passed in `value` doesn't have a country calling code or if we don't have a `value` at all.

 ### `<PhoneContext.PhoneContextProvider />`